Drabie88/bootcamp/README.md

 ## Description

-This repository is to hold challenges and notes along the way through this bootcamp process.
+This repository is to hold challenges and projects along the way through this bootcamp process.

 ## Installation